MeesJ/roblox-scripts/WhitelistSystem/README.md

 The numbers between `users/` and `/profile` are the user ID.
 In the example, the user ID is `33491692` (which is my user ID).

+## Updates on this system
+The whitelist system may get updates once in a while.
+As you know, there is no way for me to automatically update your copy of this system in your game with the most up-to-date version.
+Because of that you'll have to manually update your copy whenever you want.

+Yep, whenever you want.
+You don't have to update your copy, since all released versions of this system are tested working.
+New updates may contain:

+ - Code optimization
+ - New features
+ - Bug fixes in case Roblox released an update which resulted the code into being broken (this happens rarely)